benjsicam/nodejs-graphql-microservices/README.md

 **Easier Testing and Debugging**

-Having a very small codebase makes doing unit tests easier and debugging quick by orders of magnitude.
-Bugs can be quickly identified and fixed.
+Having a very small codebase per microservice makes doing tests easier and debugging quicker by orders of magnitude.

 **Granular Scaling**

-Scaling can also be done in isolation.
+Scaling can also be done on a per microservice deployment.
 Each microservice application can scale separately of others if it is serving more load than the others.

 **Better Observability**

-Operations will have better observability on the application as a whole since monitoring and logging can be done in a per microservice application basis and is not mixed with other parts of the application.
+Operations will have better observability on the application as a whole since monitoring and logging can be done with granularity as is not mixed with other parts of the application.

 ## Architecture Layers

 ### API Layer

 [GraphQL](https://graphql.org/) acts as the API Layer for the architecture.
 It takes care of listening for user requests and proxying those requests to the appropriate back-end microservice.
-The framework used for GraphQL in this application is the awesome [graphql-yoga](https://github.com/prisma/graphql-yoga).
+The framework used for GraphQL in this application is [graphql-yoga](https://github.com/prisma/graphql-yoga).

 ### Microservice Layer

 [gRPC](https://grpc.io/) was chosen as the framework to do the microservices.
 [Protocol buffers](https://developers.google.com/protocol-buffers/) was used as the data interchange format between the client (GraphQL API) and the server (gRPC microservices).
+The framework used for gRPC in this application is [Mali](https://mali.js.org/)

 ### Data Layer